Giant Squid (band): Metridium Fields (2006–2008)

 A copy of Metridium Field came to the attention of employees at experimental music label The End Records resulting in a record deal in 2005.
 Because of the line-up changes since the recording of Metridium Field, and the fact that the hard drive containing the original session files for the album had locked up and thus made remixing the record impossible (which the band felt it needed before a worldwide release), Giant Squid decided to rerecord the entire album to reflect their progression in sound and songwriting.
 This new version features Mike Conroy on drums and Aurielle on both guitar and keyboards as well as a second vocalist.
 Mike Conroy's brother Tim plays trumpet on the tracks "Versus the Siren" and the twenty-one-minute final track "Metridium Field".
 Andy Southard, who had recently departed the band, made a guest appearance playing keyboards on the title track "Metridium Field".
 The band hired Billy Anderson again to engineer all the instrumental tracks in Sacramento at The Hangar recording studio.
-Robert Cheek was assistant engineer and later recorded the majority of vocals on "Neonate" and "Revolution in the Water" at his private home studio.
+Robert Cheek was an assistant engineer and later recorded the majority of vocals on "Neonate" and "Revolution in the Water" at his private home studio.
 During the recording process, the band relocated to Austin, Texas.
 There they finished recording vocals and minor instrumentation with Jason Rufuss Sewell at his private studio, Nebulost Productions, in Bastrop, Texas.
 Sewell also contributed some minor instrumentation performances on the record before mixing and producing it.
 Eric Broyhill mastered the record again at Monster Lab Audio.
 The album was released as Metridium Fields (plural, although the digipak packaging still says "Metridium Field" on the spine) on The End Records, August 22, 2006, and found worldwide, critical acclaim.

 The band toured the east coast and into Canada in March 2006 with label mates The Gathering, with Jason Rufuss Sewell playing keyboards and Tim Conroy performing his trumpet parts live.
 The band then toured the Midwest and West coast in July 2006 with label mates Stolen Babies, a few select dates with friends Prize Country, as well as performing at the CD release of The End Records veterans Agalloch in Portland, Oregon.
 This time around, Tim Conroy took over keyboard duties as well as playing his trumpet parts live.
 Immediately following this tour, the Conroy brothers left the band and Austin.